minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

    .. tab-item:: Command Line
       :sync: cli

       #.
-Deploy three or more separate MinIO sites, using the same external IDP

-         Only one site can have any buckets or objects on it.
-         The other sites must be empty.
+Deploy the new MinIO peer site(s) following the stated requirements.

       #.
-Configure an alias for each site
+Configure an alias for the new site

          .. include:: /includes/common-replication.rst
             :start-after: start-mc-admin-replicate-load-balancing